 Your choice of which medical residency programs to apply to is incredibly relevant as well.
 No doubt, you will need to find programs that are compatible with your professional credentials.
 Then, you must have the finances to support applying to enough programs per specialty.
 It is suggested you apply to as many programs as possible (100 per specialty).
 This can be very expensive.
 As such, be sure to budget accordingly well in advance of the Residency Application Season.

 Researching Programs is the Key

 Finding and applying to programs that are compatible with your medical professional background is the key to securing a residency position.
 As an older candidate, the main requirements you should be looking at for each residency program are:

 - (IMGs Only) US clinical experience

-Researching residency programs carefully will help you not only increase your chances to get interviews but also help you best conserve your finances for other parts of the application.
+Subsequently, researching residency programs carefully will help you not only increase your chances to get interviews, but also help you best conserve your finances for other parts of the application.
 Being an older candidate can be disheartening at times.
-You may hear other residency candidates tell you to give up, but don’t listen!
+Sometimes, you may even hear other residency candidates tell you to give up, but don’t listen!
 With extra work, dedication, and the right attitude, you can get yourself Matched.

 If you have any questions about your circumstances or the residency application process, feel free to contact Match A Resident at email@example.com or call 858-221-8510.